bcc-code/bcc-design-documentation/componentsPackage/docs/Setup.md

 :::

 ## Navigation icons
-You are able to add a nue navigation icon to the specific readme file (route) you are willing to.
+You are able to add a new navigation icon to the specific readme file (route) you are willing to.
 The rule is that the file should be inside the public/routesIcons folder and the name of a file should be exactly the same as the readme file.